Carers Voice

 If you have requested a digital Carers Identity Passport, you should receive this within seven working days of completing the registration form.
 If you have requested a Carers Identity Passport card, you will receive this within ten working days.
 However, if you are in need of the Carers Identity Passport urgently, please email us and we will help as much as possible.

-Are there any plans for the Carers Identity Passport to be recognised more widely, for example in GP surgeries?
+Are there any plans for the Carers Identity Passport to be recognised more widely?

 At the workshop we held in February, unpaid Carers told us their priority was ensuring they are identified and recognised across healthcare settings, so this is where we started.
 We will continue to work to ensure the Carers Identity Passport is recognised widely across Norfolk, Waveney and border areas.